junkidesu/learning-junkie-api/README.md

 ### Start in Container

-You may start the application along with a local PostgreSQL server using Docker Compose.
+You may start the application along with a local PostgreSQL server and a local MinIO bucket using Docker Compose.

 ```sh
 $ docker compose -f docker-compose.dev.yml up